mithunmanohar/fxcm-api-stock-price-app/README.md

 # fxcm-api-stock-price-app

 FXCM, also known as Forex Capital Markets, is a retail foreign exchange broker.
-This A python fxcm api wrapper that connects to fxcm api and stores data in a local mysql data base.
-This database can be used coonect to excel using excel-MySql connector to do further analysis.
+This a python fxcm api wrapper that connects to fxcm api and stores data in a local mysql data base.
+This database can be used connect to excel using excel-MySql connector to do further analysis.

 # Environment setup